dswenn/dswenn.github.io/library.md

 18. I Heard God Laughing by Hafiz
 19. Americanah by Chimamanda Ngozi Adichie

+## Materials, Urbanization, and India - Summer 2018

+20. Why You Don't Fall Through the Floor by J.E.
+Gordon
+21. The Affluent Society by Kenneth Galbraith
+22. Siddhartha by Herman Hesse
+23. In Indian Culture: Why do we... by Swamini Vimalananda
+24. How to Kill a City: Gentrification, Inequality, and the Fight for the Neighborhood by Peter Moskowitz

 ## Uncategorized

-19. Nonzero: The Logic of Human Destiny by Robert Wright
+26. Nonzero: The Logic of Human Destiny by Robert Wright
-20. 1984 by George Orwell
+27. 1984 by George Orwell
-21. On Writing Well by William Zinsser
+28. On Writing Well by William Zinsser
-22. The Creator’s Code by Amy Wilkinson
+29. The Creator’s Code by Amy Wilkinson
-23. Bird by Bird by Anne Lamott
+30. Bird by Bird by Anne Lamott
-24. Surely You’re Joking, Mr. Feynman!
+31. Surely You’re Joking, Mr. Feynman!
 By Richard Feynman
-25. It’s Complicated by Danah Boyd
+32. It’s Complicated by Danah Boyd
-26. Globalize Liberation: How to Uproot the System and Build a Better World by David Solnit
+33. Globalize Liberation: How to Uproot the System and Build a Better World by David Solnit

 ## Currently Reading

-    Why You Don't Fall Through the Floor by J.E.
-Gordon
+25. The Periodic Table by Primo Levi